-Vitamin C, or ascorbic acid, is one of the most effective and safest nutrients.
-It is a water soluble vitamin.
-It is a powerful antioxidant for the synthesis of collagen, which helps to make blood vessels and body muscles strong.
+The health benefits of vitamin C, also known as ascorbic acid, include the prevention and management of scurvy, common cold, and lead toxicity.
+It aids in boosting the immune system, lowering hypertension, curing cataracts, combating stroke, maintaining the elasticity of the skin, healing wounds, and controlling the symptoms of asthma.
+Vitamin C or ascorbic acid is one of the most effective and safest nutrients.
+It is a water-soluble vitamin and a powerful antioxidant in the synthesis of collagen, which helps make the blood vessels and muscles strong.
 The human body doesn’t have the capacity to generate vitamin C. Therefore, it needs to be received through food and other supplements.

 Table of Contents

 The important sources of vitamin C are citrus fruits such as oranges and grapes.
 Strawberries, raspberries, cabbages, cauliflowers, other leafy vegetables, red peppers, potatoes, broccoli, chilies, watercresses, parsley, brussels sprouts, cantaloupes, mange touts, and kiwi fruits are also rich sources of this vitamin.
 Cooking food at low temperatures and for a shorter period is important to keep the vitamin C preserved and beneficial.

 The health benefits of this amazing antioxidant are explained in detail below:

 Scurvy is caused by an insufficient intake or deficiency of ascorbic acid.
 The symptoms of scurvy are the weakening of connective tissues, bones, and blood vessels that include collagen.
 Vitamin C, a powerful antioxidant, is required to boost the production of collagen.